 Jazzer is tempted.

-By Richard Lumsden.
-110-year-old Billy wants to remember what love is like before he dies.
+A 110-year-old man wants to recall what love feels like one last time before he dies.
 (R)

 Financial phone-in.
 Do you need help with energy prices and efficiency?